yazeedalrubyli/SDCND/Term1/Advanced-Lane-Lines/README.md

 # Advanced Lane Finding [![Udacity - Self-Driving Car NanoDegree](https://s3.amazonaws.com/udacity-sdc/github/shield-carnd.svg)](http://www.udacity.com/drive)

-In this project, our goal is to write a software pipeline to identify the lane boundaries in a video.
+Our goal in this project is to write a software pipeline to identify the lane boundaries in a video.

 ## Pipeline